Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Check Brake Fluid Level Regularly

 It’s important to regularly check the brake fluid level throughout the bleeding process.
-Maintaining the proper level of brake fluid is essential for the overall performance of your brakes.
+Maintaining the proper level of is essential for the overall performance of your brakes.
 Low brake fluid can lead to a loss of braking power, so be sure to top it off as needed during the bleeding process.

 Test Brake Pedal Firmness